 Role of HPRA

-- We endorse the application of alternative approach methods/models in research and industry in line with the principle of Replacement.
+- We endorse the use of alternative approach methods/models in research and industry, in line with the principle of Replacement.

 - We welcome any changes in research practice or relevant new approaches consistent with this principle.

-We are reliant on application fees to cover the cost of providing our services.
-Accordingly, the HPRA does not have a budget to support the development and validation of non-animal alternative tests.
+We rely mainly on application fees to cover the cost of providing our services.
+Therefore, we do not have a budget to support the development and validation of non-animal alternative tests.